haotian2006/Chrono/README.md

 Upcoming:
 * Custom character controller & server authoritative movement
 * Dynamic precision compression
-* f16s for position and u8 for Y rotation
 * Incorporate tick based timestamp system to be able to reduce timestamps from f32 -> u8
 * Dead-reckoning